Skip to content

 st cascade Restack, push, and create/update PRs in one shot

-Sync, restack, refresh
+Sync, restack, update

 Command What it does